Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Corporate event

-A live band feels high-end and present at client events, summer parties, employee celebrations and corporate events.
-It can connect networking, dinner, programme items and party.
-The details of this musical structure are explained on the page Music for corporate events.
+A live band brings style and presence to client events, summer parties, employee celebrations and corporate events, connecting networking, dinner, speeches and the party.
+The full musical structure is explained on the page Music for corporate events.

 Christmas party

-At Christmas parties, a live band can connect seasonal atmosphere, dinner, speeches and a later party.
-The suitable structure is explained on the page Music for Christmas parties.
+At a Christmas party, a live band ties together seasonal atmosphere, dinner, speeches and the party later in the evening.
+The right structure is explained on the page Music for Christmas parties.

 Ball

-Balls depend on danceability, variety and stage impact.
-A live band can combine waltz, ballroom styles, modern songs and later party sets within one evening.
+Balls thrive on danceability, variety and stage presence.
+A live band can move from waltz and ballroom styles to modern songs and late party sets within a single evening.

 Gala

-At galas, timing, elegance and representative impact matter.
-Live music can frame awards, dinner, show parts and the later dance floor with a premium feel.
+Galas call for timing, elegance and a sense of occasion.
+Live music can frame the awards, dinner and show elements, and power the dance floor later on.

-For birthdays, anniversaries and private celebrations, the desired energy matters: live band for visible atmosphere and interaction, additional music for very late phases.
+For birthdays, anniversaries and private celebrations, it comes down to the energy you have in mind: a live band for visible atmosphere and interaction, recorded music after midnight.

 Jazz, lounge & dinner

-For dinners, receptions, hotels and lounge settings, a small live lineup is often the most high-quality solution because it remains subtle, flexible and atmospheric.
+For dinners, receptions, hotels and lounge settings, a small live lineup is often the ideal choice – subtle, flexible and atmospheric.

 Decision by music phase